BRO3886/wiki-v2/README.md

 # Wiki-V2
 Personal reosource hub.
-Just a collection of anything important I find, as markdown links.
+Just a collection of anything important I find, as links in markdown files.

-Old one is archived.
+[Old one ](https://github.com/BRO3886/wiki) is archived.
 Site coming soon.
 This has a flatter structure to utilise GitHub API easily.
 Made a shortcut with shortcuts app on iPhone to add links.

 Inspired by https://github.com/feniljain/knowledge-base.